cjacker/luatos-utils/README.md

 This project provide a set of utils and scripts to compile and generate the script.img for LuatOS with OpenLuat AIR101 / AIR103 Soc/Devboards.

+For a complete tutorial, refer to : https://github.com/cjacker/opensource-toolchain-w80x

 ## Build
 Type `make` to build the project. `mkscriptbin` and `wm_tool_luatos` had no external dependencies, `luac` will be built as 32bit elf and requires some 32bit libraries and development packages, such as readline, please install it according to your distribution.